Last Updated July 10, 2021.

 Further, we reserve the right to redact information we make available in response to an access request, to protect the privacy of other individuals.

-We may from time to time refuse to provide access to the information we hold about an individual, in accordance with PIPEDA.
+We may from time-to-time refuse to provide access to the information we hold about an individual, in accordance with Canadian Privacy Laws.
 Where we refuse access, we will explain the reasons for the refusal in writing and provide details in relation to the relevant complaint process.

 As noted above, we take reasonable steps to ensure that the information we collect, hold, use and disclose about an individual is complete, up-to-date and accurate.
 However, if at any time you believe that personal information we hold about you is incorrect, incomplete, outdated or inaccurate, you have the right to request that we amend such personal information.
 If we refuse the correction request, we will provide written reasons and information about the complaints process should you not be satisfied with our reasons.